elifKurtay/CS319_1A_Monopoly/README.md

 * Inside “Chance” cards, there will be a “Thief” card.
 This card will introduce a new character/player in the game.
 The thief will try to catch a player by being in the same spot with another player.
 When the Thief catches a player, that player will get their money stolen.
 After stealing the Thief disappears from the game.
 The player who picks the Thief card can choose to use it by paying a certain amount or not to play it.

 **New Features**
 * In addition to the classic Monopoly map, there will be different maps available.
-Also, the player’s will be given the a “Custom Map” choice where they can design the map destinations.
+Also, the players will be given a “Custom Map” choice where they can design the map destinations.
 * The digital version of Monopoly will have single player and multiplayer options.
 Multiplayer option can also be offline and online.